Cabin Counselor

 Things you’re likely to encounter as a Cabin Counselor in a typical camp week

-Insects, arachnids, animals, and other wildlife
+insects, arachnids, and other wildlife

-Muddy or uneven ground
+muddy or uneven ground

-Inclement weather including high temperatures, humidity, and thunderstorms
+inclement weather including high temperatures, humidity, and thunderstorms

-Unexpected situations like power outages
+unexpected situations like power outages

-Well water
+well water

-Campers with sensory needs
+campers with sensory needs

-As staff you will provide a good example for interacting with the environment of camp.
+As staff, you will provide a good example for interacting with the environment of camp.
 The listed items, while maybe stressful, uncomfortable, or unfamiliar, are not inherently unsafe.
 Being in new situations can be an opportunity for growth and learning for both you and our campers and you are expected to provide a role model for campers in experiencing new situations with a positive attitude.

 Physical Requirements